AdobeDocs/analytics.en/help/admin/c-data-governance/privacy-namespaces.md

 Each ID that you want to be able to search for is assigned a namespace, which is a custom string that identifies that ID in any variable where it is used across all your report suites.

-The namespace string is used to identify the field(s) that you want searched when providing an ID as part of a GDPR request.
-When a GDPR request is submitted, the request will include a JSON section specifying the data subject IDs to use for the request.
+The namespace string is used to identify the field(s) that you want searched when providing an ID as part of a Data Privacy request.
+When a Data Privacy request is submitted, the request will include a JSON section specifying the data subject IDs to use for the request.
 Multiple IDs can be included as part of a single request for a data subject.
 The JSON includes:

 * A "namespace" field containing the namespace string.
 * A "type" field that for most Adobe Analytics requests contains the value "analytics".
 * A "value" field containing the ID that Analytics should search for in the associated namespace variables from each of your report suites.

-Refer to the [Experience Cloud GDPR API documentation](https://www.adobe.io/apis/cloudplatform/gdpr/docs/alldocs.html#!api-specification/markdown/narrative/gdpr/use-cases/gdpr-api-overview.md) for more details.
+Refer to the [Experience Cloud Data Privacy API documentation](https://www.adobe.io/apis/cloudplatform/gdpr/docs/alldocs.html#!api-specification/markdown/narrative/gdpr/use-cases/gdpr-api-overview.md) for more details.

 <!-- Meike, I converted this table to headings and text to fix a validation error. -Bob -->